 I couldn’t have said so at the time, but about 2014, I reached the end of my rope when I went to congress to lobby for a carbon tax.
 If that’s not enough to pull the rug out from under any remaining spark of inspiration one might have, nothing is.
-It was and always is Kabuki, steeped in an august veneer of propriety, the worship of barnacle-encrusted tradition, self-serving appropriation of mythology and rhetorical sleight of tongue.
+It is and always was Kabuki, steeped in an august veneer of propriety, sanctimonious deliberation, the worship of barnacle-encrusted tradition, self-serving appropriation of mythology and rhetorical sleight of tongue.
 Dishonesty, thy name is Congress.

 For a good while now we’ve been able to name the entire criminal gang, the ones most responsible for our predicament.
 We know what they knew and when they knew it.
 We know their tactics.
 We know who sold out humanity for profit, who has lied, deliberately and expertly clouded the issue and mounted massive misinformation campaigns.
-We know their henchmen and how they obstructed popular sentiment, cherry-picked and distorted climate data, sentenced billions of earth’s most vulnerable to deluge, displacement, deprivation and death.
+We know their henchmen and how they obstructed popular sentiment, cherry-picked and distorted climate data, attacked experts, threw faux experts into our path, sentenced billions of earth’s most vulnerable beings to deluge, displacement, deprivation and death.
 All expendable.
 The greatest crimes against humanity, bar none.
 The Holocaust times 10,000.
 Species-suicide promulgated by sociopaths.
 Not one of them has been seen or is ever likely to be seen in the familiar orange jumpsuit.

 But then, parallel to the rage, coexisting in strange symbiotic temperance, is my denial, my rage about having to be angry about any of this in the first place and my cynical desire to run in the opposite direction and live a life of careless oblivion—which at times gets the better of me.
 Resignation.
 And why shouldn’t it?
 I’m entitled to do that simply based on the fact that I’ve already lived most of my life, a simple life as it is now.
 I’m not wealthy enough to afford a real high emission lifestyle.
 Well, except air travel.
 There’s that.
 At the same time, living that smaller footprint life, I remain complicit.

 Instead, Deep Adaptation names the Anthropocene as already an era of failure, a colossal crashing to earth.
 It could also be named the era of The Planet Striking Back.
-Humans have turned into the Death Star threatening all life.
 Unfortunately, our dithering miscalculations now threaten human viability.
-On some world which remains foreign to me, it may suffice to burrow deeper into Buddhist practice to discover non-confrontational or non-aggressive ways to address these issues, and they may well exist, but I lean more toward channeling rage into creative pursuits–and this is not a time to drop out.
+On some world which remains foreign to me, it may suffice to burrow deeper into Buddhist practice to discover non-confrontational or non-aggressive ways to address these issues, and they may well exist, but most of the time I lean more toward channeling rage into creative pursuits–and this is not a time to drop out.
 Fortunately, a significant cadre separating itself from the homo sapiens death cult realizes the only sensible response to climate impacts we’ve been failing to forestall for 40 years is by utterly re-shaping the ethos of human presence.

 Not that Deep Adaptation is a pioneering idea in this respect.
 There are collapse-aware people all over the world, still massively outnumbered by the oblivious, but nevertheless creating new institutions, small and large-scale adaptive and resilient communities everywhere and propagating new thought.
-But while those local actions and personal transformative ideologies are taking hold, the mass resistance and uprising necessary to slow down the carbon emission juggernaut had never fully made itself known until the twin conditions of the pandemic and mass resistance to systemic racism became the means to realize how one condition is all conditions and that justice on one front requires justice for all.
+Technology provides the means to accelerate these ideas as never before.
+Unfortunately, it also provides the same benefit to counter-narratives.
+But while those local actions and personal transformative ideologies are taking hold, the mass resistance and uprising necessary to slow down the carbon emission juggernaut had never fully made itself known until the twin conditions of the pandemic and mass resistance to systemic racism became the means to realize in a new way how one condition is all conditions and that justice for some cannot be separated from justice for all.

-‘All we know’ is a perfect example of how our responses to problems perpetuate the problem: War against the virus (social distancing, among other measures) followed by a popular uprising against the measures taken to defeat the virus.
-To view the virus in this way is bring us even closer to the next pandemic…or at least the perpetuation of this one.
-We have no idea how to do with-nessing, stepping all the way back from our imagined control and being with, quiet enough, even if only for a moment, to realize we are the source of our deepening agonies and that the conventional model of responding is only making things worse.
+‘All we know’ is a perfect example of how our responses to problems perpetuate the problem: War against the virus (social distancing and other measures) followed by a popular uprising against the measures taken to defeat the virus.
+To view the virus in this way is bring us even closer to the next pandemic…or at least a perpetuation of this one.
+We have no idea how to do with-nessing, stepping all the way back from our imagined control and being with, quietly enough, even if only for a moment, to realize we are the source of our deepening agonies and that the conventional model of responding is only making things worse.
 These are moments when resignation overtakes me.